MahAbram/ai-fluency-playbook/README.md

 ### Part 2: Evolution, Ethics, and Applications
 * **The 3 Eras:** Why modern Generative AI is different from the "brittle" software of the past.
 * **Corporate Guardrails:** How to use AI without committing a data breach or inheriting historical bias.
+* **The Verification Habit:** How to trust AI output safely by checking the few things it most often gets wrong.
 * **The Office Turing Test:** Learning to recognize (and fix) the "robotic" AI voice.

 ### Part 3: Interacting with AI
 * **Searching vs. Prompting:** Breaking the 30-year habit of keyword search.
 * **The 4Cs Framework:** Master-class in Context, Clarity, Constraint, and Content.
+* **When the Intern Gets It Wrong:** A troubleshooting guide for rescuing prompts that keep failing.
 * **Departmental Plug-and-Play:** Ready-to-use templates for HR, Finance, Ops, and Marketing.

 ### Part 4: Advanced AI Fluency